Get a free, no obligation personal loan quote with rates as low as 9.99%

 Apply For A Personal Loan

-With a personal loan, your lender will provide you with a fixed amount of money that you can use for a variety of expenses.
-Including paying your property taxes.
+With a personal loan, your lender will provide you with a fixed amount of money that you can use for a variety of expenses, including paying your property taxes.
 You’ll have a certain amount of time to pay back the loan via installment payments, which include a principal and interest portion.

 You can pay the full property tax bill by the due date without having to come up with the entire amount on your own.

-Your credit score affects your interest rate, so make sure you check your credit score first before applying.
+Your credit score affects your interest rate, so make sure you check your score first before applying.
 The higher your credit score, the lower the rate your lender will likely charge.
 You can check your credit score for free by using Loans Canada’s CompareHub

-Defer Your Taxes If You’re A Senior
+Defer Your Taxes (If You’re A Senior)

 There are programs available that allow eligible Canadians to defer their property taxes.
 More specifically, lower-income seniors may qualify for property tax deferrals, depending on their location and the requirements of the programs available.